appfair/App/docs/index.md

 <a href="#screenshots"><img style="width: 50%;" align="right" alt="The App Fair.app showing the catalog entry for the Blender project" src="screenshots/screenshot_01-mac-dark-2480x2038.png" /></a>

 Browse, download and install macOS apps from a vast catalog of both free and commercial native desktop applications.
-The App Fair provides access to thousands of third-party apps through the community “Homebrew Casks” catalog, as well as all the free and open-source apps created with the App Fair's fair-ground distribution network.
+The App Fair provides access to thousands of third-party apps through the community “Homebrew Casks” catalog, as well as all the free and open-source apps created with the App Fair's own fair-ground distribution network.

 {% assign browsers = '